jfudickar/json2puml/samples/spacex/README.md

 You can use the API's from "https://github.com/r-spacex/SpaceX-API"

 ## How To Use
-Try makewapiall.cmd to see how it works.
+Try makespacexall.cmd to see how it works.
 You will find the results in the configured output directory.